vihanpereraux/vihanpereraux/README.md

 ## What's Happening These Days !
-- 🔭 I’m currently working on web frameworks and WebGL
+- 🔭 Working on web frameworks and WebGL
-- 🌱 I’m currently learning GL Shader Language
+- 🌱 Learning visual scripting with cables.gl
-- 👯 I’m looking to collaborate on creative projects
+- 👯 24/7 available for creative/interactive projects
 - ⚡ Fun fact - I melt your GPU for fun